Dynatrace/diagnostics-eventflow/examples/ServiceFabric/README.md

-﻿# Monitoring ServiceFabric with Dynatrace and eventflow
+﻿# Monitoring ServiceFabric with Dynatrace and EventFlow

 ## Goal
 The goal is to enrich [Dynatrace](https://www.dynatrace.com) who monitors a Service Fabric Cluster using Dynatrace [OneAgent](https://www.dynatrace.com/support/help/deploy-dynatrace/oneagent/), with ETW events exposed by Service Fabric.

 Since Dynatrace is not aware of the entity model specific for Service Fabric, it recognises the applications, services, processes, hosts by their behaviour / topology concepts that is built-in Dynatrace.
 E.g. network & process communication, message tracing, matching properties such as VMs part of a VMSS, ...

-### The challenges:
+### The challenges
 * Capture ETW events (OneAgent currently doesn't have a generic ETW listener)
 * Map ETW events to the entities in Dynatrace.
 * Some events such as e.g. node-events are not necessarily emitted on the node they refer to, which makes mapping even more difficult
 * Entity information in the events do not necessarily match the "logic entitiy name".
 E.g. nodeName is prepended by a _ following the Azure VM Name (which is not the actual internal hostname detected)
 * Track/map cluster-wide events and metrics. e.g. cluster health event
+* Dynatrace supports different kind of events (annotations, problems, configuration, .. ), requiring to propagate properties dependend on the type of the event.

 ## How-To push ETW events into Dynatrace
 To leverage Service Fabric ETW events within Dynatrace, this project implements a ServiceFabric application using the "EventFlow library suite" to capture the ETW events and generate "Dynatrace-Events" based on the input events.